-CareMessage is a nonprofit health technology company that addresses the healthcare crisis in the United States by implementing our HIPAA-compliant platform in healthcare providers nationwide.
-CareMessage’s patent-pending ‘smart’ software enables resource-constrained providers to empower patients struggling with chronic diseases to improve their health through better disease self-management.
+CareMessage leverages technology to bridge the needs of safety net organizations and underserved populations.
+They address the healthcare crisis in the United States by implementing their HIPAA-compliant platform for healthcare providers nationwide.
+CareMessage’s mobile service reminds patients of upcoming appointments, provides referrals to specialists and preventative screenings, and delivers curated educational content to help patients manage long-term disease.
+This technology helps over 350 clinics and other social safety net organizations communicate with millions of patients across 43 states in the U.S. CareMessage’s patent-pending ‘smart’ software enables resource-constrained providers to empower patients struggling with chronic diseases to improve their health through better disease self-management.

 *2020 Beacon Award Winner*

 Primary Area of Impact: Healthcare, Poverty Alleviation

 Geographic Area (Continent): North America